Upcoming Election Dates & Registration Deadlines

 Candidate and Ballot Measure Information

-Montana does not have true early voting, but does have in-person absentee voting that allows electors, as soon as absentee ballots are available, to receive, mark and submit an absentee ballot in person at the election office or by mail to the election office.
+Montana has early voting in the form of in-person absentee voting that allows voter, as soon as absentee ballots are available, to receive, mark and submit an absentee ballot in person at the election office or by mail to the election office.
 However, ballots are not counted until election day.
 Early-in person absentee voting does not require a reason and starts as soon as ballots are available – by not later than 30 days before an election.
 For more information about times and locations please contact your local election officials.

 To be eligible to vote in Montana you must be: